 Elm leaf beetle

-The elm tree population in Williamstown has significant environmental, historical and amenity value, protected by planning and heritage policies.
-Council has over 900 elm trees ranging from newly planted to mature.
+The Hobsons Bay elm tree population has significant environmental, historical and amenity value.
+Most of our elm trees are protected by planning and heritage overlays.
+Council has over 900 elm trees that range from newly planted to mature.

 What does an elm leaf beetle look like?